shivChitinous/pandem-onion/README.md

 Parameters that can be played around with:

-R_{0} - the average number of people that an infected person passes on the disease to
+R<sub>0</sub> - the average number of people that an infected person passes on the disease to.